bartbutenaers/node-red-contrib-ui-svg/README.md

         "textContent": "my title"
     }

 However it is also possible to specify one or more elements via a [CSS selector](https://www.w3schools.com/cssref/css_selectors.asp).
 This is a very powerful query mechanism that allows you to apply the control message to multiple SVG elements at once!
-For example set all texts with class 'titleText' to value 'my title':
+For example, set all texts with class 'titleText' to value 'my title':
    ```
    "payload": {
         "command": "update_text",